he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Sculpt Sound.md

  Because this spell obscures sound instead of preventing it, using the spell to quiet a creature doesn't prevent that creature from using verbal spell components, though it does prevent most auditory effects that rely on another creature hearing them accurately.
 An unwilling target can attempt a Will save.
 **Success** The affected sound from the creature isn't altered.
 **Failure** The affected sound from the creature is altered in the way you determine.
-**Critical Failure** The affected sound from the creature is altered and the target becomes [[Stupefied]] for 1 minute as it struggles with the disorienting effects of its altered sound.
+**Critical Failure** The affected sound from the creature is altered and the target becomes [[DATABASE/condition/Stupefied|stupefied 2]] for 1 minute as it struggles with the disorienting effects of its altered sound.

 ---
 **Heightened (5th)** You can target up to 6 creatures or 6 objects, altering the sounds of all affected creatures or objects in the same way.